juhaszszabolcs90/Testing_Swag_Labs_with_Robot_Framework/README.md

 ## Files
 The project includes the following files:

-- log.html: Log file for test execution.
+- `log.html`: Log file for test execution.
-- report.html: Report file for test results.
+- `report.html`: Report file for test results.
 These files help track changes for learning purposes.
 Typically, they are not uploaded unless as part of a Continuous Integration/Continuous Deployment (CI/CD) process, like to an AWS bucket.

 ### Tests
-I've created the following test cases to validate the login process:
+There are the following test cases to validate the login process:

 - Test Case 1: Login with Valid Credentials
 - Test Case 2: Login with Invalid Password